Phaplu Everest base camp trek

 Base camp hike Everest starts with an express overland jeep drive from Kathmandu to Phaplu.
 It is another best option rather than adventure flying to Lukla.
 While on the road drive you will have a witness an amazing landscape, hills, and colorful valleys.

-Furthermore base camp tours Everest has great opportunity to experience getting the sherpa hospitality.
+Furthermore base camp tours Everest has a great opportunity to experience getting the sherpa hospitality.
 Base camp trek mount Everest conducting from Phaplu is located in Sagarmatha national park which is listed under the UNESCO world heritage sites.

-Phaplu to Everest base camp trek Nepal is always a most demanding hiking route to see the highest mountain of the world, Everest at 8,848m, and many of the world’s 8,000m peaks such as Lhotse, Cho Oyu, and Mount Makalu.
+Phaplu to Everest base camp trek Nepal is always a most demanding hiking route to see the highest mountain in the world, Everest at 8,848m, and many of the world’s 8,000m peaks such as Lhotse, Cho Oyu, and Mount Makalu.

 On your Everest view trek, you can walk at your own pace, with a lot of stops for rest.
 Salleri/Phaplu to Everest base camp trek drive in fly out is reasonable for the individuals who need to get very much acclimatized amid the trek rather than direct arriving at Lukla air terminal.

 Everest trek route beginning from Phaplu rise up to Kalapatthar hill has dependably the best time to visit in March, April, and May in the spring season while the national blossom Rhododendrons are sprouting and the woods swings to the beautiful.
-Moreover, visiting Kalapatthar and base camp is likewise the best time in September, October, November, December while the days are sun sparkling, clear skies, and beautiful green slopes and the valleys.
+Moreover, visiting Kalapatthar and base camp is likewise the best time in September, October, November, December while the days are sun sparkling, clear skies, and beautiful green slopes and valleys.

 This trek incorporates diverse terrain, tradition, and wildlife.
-Along with the most spectacular and close up view of Everest mountain range, Amadablam, Lhotse, and Cho Oyu.
+Along with the most spectacular and close-up view of the Everest mountain range, Amadablam, Lhotse, and Cho Oyu.
 Trekking to Everest Base Camp and hike to Kala Patthar viewpoint is one of most favorite things to do.
 We have climbed Kala Patthar and trekked to Everest base camp over 30 times leading overseas tourist groups and we always prefer to go within of season.